RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 1. Node:2 has a master shard and node:3 has the corresponding the slave shard.
 1. Node:2 fails and triggers a failover.
 1. The slave shard on node:3 is promoted to master.
-1. If slave HA is enabled, a new slave shard is created on an available node that that does not also have the master shard.
+1. If slave HA is enabled, a new slave shard is created on an available node that does not hold the master shard.
     All of the constraints of shard migration apply, such as rack-awareness.
 1. The data from the master shard is replicated to the new slave shard.